Sound is all around us, traveling in invisible waves. Since we can’t see it, we often take sound for granted.

 You can do a similar experiment with bottles filled with different amounts of water.
 If you blow across the top of the bottle, it will produce different pitched noted depending on how much water is in each bottle.

 Cup and String Phone

 This is a classic, and can be done with plastic cups or tin cans.
-It’s a great way to experiment how sound vibrations can travel.
-We has some plastic cups, which are easier to punch holes in, so this is what we used.
+It’s a great way to experiment with how sound vibrations can travel.
+We had some plastic cups, which are easier to punch holes in, so this is what we used.
 Here’s what you’ll need: